 Feel the pride, oh Russia! your sons’ spirit has surpassed the grandeur of Greece and Rome.
 You have no more need to point towards the homeland of Leonidases and Scipios by way of example for your nurselings — you have transported it, along with these Heroes, onto your own sacred soil.
 About new and prodigious feats of valour your descendants shall not be saying anymore, ‘They fought and died like the Spartans at Thermopylae.’
 No! our sons and grandsons shall say then, ‘They fought and won like the Russians at Kulm.’
 (Lazhechnikov, Campaign Memoirs 175.)

 The tendency to reflect on 1812 through the classical lens is also attested at the high end of Russian visual culture.
 Thus, the design and statuary of the Triumphal Arch erected in Moscow after 1830 are thoroughly classical.
 A series of twenty bronze medallions by the artist Fyodor Tolstoi (1783–1873) represents significant events of the war as classically stylized, mildly allegorical mises en scène; the complete album of Tolstoi’s medallions appeared in 1836, but the designs were published as an album already in 1818 and the images circulated through less expensive engravings, plaster or glass casts, and on printed crockery and crystal.
-Another specimen of small-scale pictorial classicism is the title-page illustration (by Ivan Ivanov) in Lazhechnikov’s Campaign Memoirs: against an ivy-draped altar decorated with fasces and inscribed ‘1812·1813·1814: to the Fatherland’ are deposited a crested Greek helmet and an open book on top of a shield and sheathed sword (fig.2).
+Another specimen of small-scale pictorial classicism is the title-page illustration (by Ivan Ivanov) in Lazhechnikov’s Campaign Memoirs: against an ivy-draped altar decorated with fasces and inscribed ‘1812·1813·1814: to the Fatherland’ are deposited a crested Greek helmet and an open book on top of a shield and sheathed sword.
 Last but not least, a few among the Greco-Roman analogies and transmutations which are rife in contemporary writing achieved iconic status thanks to artwork, none more so than the ‘Russian Scaevola’.
 A short journal article from 1812 tells of a peasant who happened to be press-ganged into the French army and was branded on his forearm as part of the process.
 Having realized that he had been marked with the sign of Napoleon’s service, the man instantly chopped off the branded arm with his rustic axe.
 The peasant’s name and exact location are conspicuously absent from the tale.
 Rather, the resurgence of classical heroism is foregrounded in ethnic identity:

 Need it be said that this new Scaevola (sei novyi Stsevola) was a Russian?
 (Son of the Fatherland IV.164.)